-July 31, 2018.
-The following letter was published in today’s Citrus County Chronicle.
+November 2, 2018.
+The following letter was sent to the Citrus County Commission on October 25, and was published today in the Citrus County Chronicle.

 Jon Iglehart, Director, South District of the Florida Department of Environmental Protection (DEP), has stated that arsenic levels at the Dunbar sludge site are unacceptable for residential and recreational use in Fort Myers, but acceptable for treatment at the LafargeHolcim (LH) industrial site in Crystal River.
 Based on the toxicity standards established for these use areas, he is probably right.